baianat-experiments/parallax-scrolling/README.md

   element: '#square1',
   // Translate object values
   translate: {
+    // translate unit, it can be 'px' or '%', defaults is 'px'
+    unit: '%'
     // Y offsets, first value is the starting position, second is the ending position in px
     y: [-200, 200],
     // X offsets, first value is the starting position, second is the ending position in px